Protect Your Health

-Vaccination remains the most important tool to control the pandemic.
-The vaccines are free, safe, and widely available to everyone ages 5 years and older.
+Vaccination remains the most important tool to control spread of the virus.
+The vaccines are free, safe, and widely available to everyone ages 6 months and older.
 Vaccines offer long-term protection against COVID-19 and have been shown to be effective against variants of COVID-19, including Omicron.
-Learn more about the differences between the COVID-19 vaccine and available treatments.

 Resources for more information: